 The QoS flow associated with a QUIC connection is also negotiated between the UE and UPF.
 This is done by using a new QUIC transport parameter (defined by 3GPP) when the QUIC connection is established.

-NOTE 2: QUIC transport parameter needs to be registered in IANA (by stage 3).
+NOTE 2: The new QUIC transport parameter needs to be registered in IANA (by stage 3).